 Valentine's Day is right around the corner — a time to express your love through food, candy, cards, and drinks.
-So, play a little music to set the mood and surprise your girl by playing bartender for the night.
-It beats waiting in line at restaurants and picking from an over-priced cocktail menu.
-Plus, this will let her know you're willing to go the extra mile.
+So, play a little music to set the mood and surprise your significant other with dessert and drinks.
+It beats waiting in line at restaurants and picking from an over-priced menu.
+Plus, this will let them know you're willing to go the extra mile.

 To get you started, here are three Valentine's Day drinks and two easy-to-make desserts that you'll fall in love with.

-We won't be surprised if your date falls in love with this refreshing cocktail.
+We won't be surprised if your date falls head over heels with this refreshing cocktail.
 French 75 is the perfect combination of gin, champagne, and lemon.

 - 2 oz.
 Booth's Gin